rogercomply/siteru-blocklist/README.md

 [Malicious bots sending site.ru as the HTTP referer](https://blog.paranoidpenguin.net/2017/12/malicious-bots-sending-site-ru-as-the-http-referer/)

-I've moved away from Github will only be using this self-hosted git service in the foreseeable future.
+I've moved away from Github and will only be using this self-hosted git service in the foreseeable future.